malob/nixpkgs-mainProgram-maintenance/Readme.md

 This WIP project houses the hacky (but increasingly less so) scripts that I use to help with the maintenance of [`meta.mainProgram`](https://nixos.org/manual/nixpkgs/stable/#var-meta-mainProgram) attributes for packages in `nixpkgs`, with the goal of increasing the number of packages that function with `nix run`.

-Currently the project provides 2 primary scripts:
+Currently the project provides 3 primary scripts,

 * `add-mps`
 * `add-mps-interactive`
 * `rm-mps`

-Both of which take two arguments, a path to `nixpkgs` on the local system, and an attribute path to a package set in `nixpkg`, e.g., `'[ "perlPackages" ]'`.
+all of which take two arguments, a path to `nixpkgs` on the local system, and an attribute path to a package set in `nixpkg`, e.g., `'[ "perlPackages" ]'`.

 ## `add-mps`